open-politics/SSARE/README.md

 ## Note
 The scraper service is not yet round.
 The orchestration service not written.
 Querying is the databases is not yet implemented.
+You can access each API endoint independently.

+## API / Service Map
+### Services
+#### redis
+Redis is used as the backend for inter-service queues.
+The channels communicate via lrange and rpop.
+The celery workers also use redis as their backend.
+#### main core app
+This service will later orchestrate the composition of microservices by scheduling tasks, checking in on queues and calling apis to trigger processes.
+#### postgres service
+The postgres service can produce flags (e.g. "cnn") if triggered and put them into a redis task queue.
+It also stores the articles for fast retrieval and as a general intermediate storage.
+#### postgres database
+This service is the image
+#### scraper service
+This service reads from the redis queue where the flags for scraping jobs are stored.
+It instructs celery to create async scraping jobs for the flag by running the corresponding scripts (retrievable via the location in the scrapers-config.json).
+#### qdrant service
+This service creates jobs to vectorise the articles (by sending them to the nlp service).
+It handles the upsert and querying logic of qdrant.
+#### qdrant storage
+This service is Qdrant's storage.
+It

 ## Storage
 The storage is postgresql and qdrant.
 Both can be used to retrieve/ query.